 All of this is done so that, in the unlikely event of Freetrade failing, the company’s creditors will not be permitted to use your investments to cover Freetrade’s liabilities.

 When you invest in US-listed stocks, we hold them in custody at a third-party SEC-registered broker (the Security and Exchange Commission, which regulates US securities markets).

 Our customers’ stocks are held in a designated customer account at the broker, and cannot be mixed with Freetrade’s own assets or used to settle our debts.
 Similar to the UK securities being held in CREST, your US stocks are ultimately held in DTCC (Depository Trust & Clearing Corporation).
 Currently, some customers’ US stocks are still held by Freetrade Nominees Limited in CREST, but we are in the process of fully migrating US stocks to our third-party broker.
 You can read more about our security features here.

-SIPPs are a pension product designed for people who want to make their own investment decisions.
-You can normally only access the money from age 55 (set to rise to 57 from 6 April 2028).
-This article is based on current rules, which can change, and tax relief depends on your personal circumstances.
+SIPP is a pension product designed for people who want to make their own investment decisions.
+You can normally only access the money from age 55 (raising to 57 from 2028).
+Current rules can change, and tax relief depends on your personal circumstances.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up and you may get back less than you invest.

-The fees described in this article do not include any fees which may be charged by product manufacturers (e.g. ETF management fees).
+The fees displayed on this page do not include any fees which may be charged by product manufacturers (e.g. ETF management fees).